-- Fully comply with the European Convention on Human Rights, the recommendations made by the Committee for the Prevention of Torture as well as the Framework Convention for the Protection of National Minorities. - Implement fully the rules applying to ethics, internal control, professional and human rights standards in law enforcement agencies, the judiciary and the prison administration, including by regular training. - Provide sufficient resources to bring prison conditions up to a higher standard. - Set up effective mechanisms to identify, pursue and penalise all forms of discrimination by state and non-state bodies against individuals or groups. - Further enhance the protection of women's and childrens' rights. - Upgrade and implement the strategy on equitable representation of non-majority communities, notably by providing adequate resources and imposing effective sanctions for failure to meet targets. - Promote access to education, justice and social welfare for members of minority groups.
+- Fully comply with the European Convention on Human Rights, the recommendations made by the Committee for the Prevention of Torture as well as the Framework Convention for the Protection of National Minorities. - Implement fully the rules applying to ethics, internal control, professional and human rights standards in law enforcement agencies, the judiciary and the prison administration, including by regular training. - Provide sufficient resources to bring prison conditions up to a higher standard. - Set up effective mechanisms to identify, pursue and penalise all forms of discrimination by state and non-state bodies against individuals or groups. - Upgrade and implement the strategy on equitable representation of non-majority communities, notably by providing adequate resources and imposing effective sanctions for failure to meet targets.

+- Promote access to education, justice and social welfare for members of minority groups.